 Breaking down the three branches

-Juvenalian satires are meant to inspire anger in the audience.
-Oftentimes they’re aimed at an individual or an institution that the author deems evil.
-Juvenalian satire examples: A Modest Proposal, American Psycho, A Clockwork Orange.
+Juvenalian satire is meant to inspire anger in the audience.
+Oftentimes it is aimed at an individual or an institution that the author deems evil.
+Juvenalian satire examples include:

-Menippean satires strike a middle balance between the previous two.
-They also use exaggerated or extraordinary settings as a means of narrative abstraction.
-Menippean satire examples: Alice in Wonderland, Cat’s Cradle, Utopia.
+Menippean satire strikes a balance between the previous two.
+It also uses exaggerated or extraordinary settings as a means of narrative abstraction.
+Menippean satire examples:

 Satire may have begun in Ancient Greece with Aristophanes, but it wasn’t widely popularized until the Age of Enlightenment with writers like Daniel Defoe, Jonathan Swift, and Alexander Pope.
-During this period of time, satires were especially searing, and generally directed at institutions like the Church or the Academy.
+During this period, satires were especially searing, and generally directed at institutions like the Church or the Academy.

-Take A Modest Proposal, or should I say A Modest Proposal For preventing the Children of Poor People From being a Burthen to Their Parents or Country, and For making them Beneficial to the Publick for example.
+Take A Modest Proposal, or as the full title suggests A Modest Proposal For preventing the Children of Poor People From being a Burthen to Their Parents or Country, and For making them Beneficial to the Publick for example.

 In this essay, Swift proposes that poor Irish people should sell their children to the upper-class for the following reasons:

-- To satiate the hunger of the upper-class.
+- To literally satiate the hunger of the upper-class

 Did Swift really think that the poor should sell their children as cattle for the upper-class?
 No, of course not.
 But that’s not the point of satire.
 Satire is meant to expose a fundamental problem in our world at an individual or societal level.